 Students are responsible for any incidental costs, such as library fines and lab fees, incurred during the program.
 Students are responsible for all personal expenses including housing and transportation.

 Students are responsible for arranging their housing and for all associated costs.
 UPEACE can assist students in finding accommodation near campus.
 Students will be asked to indicate their preference for a home-stay, furnished apartment, or independent accommodation.
 Rates for accommodation vary, and students pay their landlords directly.
-Students who wish to arrange their own accommodation (“independent accommodation”) can ask the SIS Office of International Program Development to connect them with past program participants.
+Students who wish to arrange their own accommodation (“independent accommodation”) can ask the SIS Office of International Programs to connect them with past program participants.

 Immigration and Visa Requirements